Teaching About Money, Spending, and Inflation Using a Classroom Inflation Auction

-This simple activity demonstrates a key economic idea: When the money supply in an economy increases, the prices of goods and services tend to rise.
-Students participate in a two auctions: The goods in each auction are identical, but the money supply given to students increases from the first to the second auction.
-The activity results in higher prices when the money supply is greater.
-Students learn that if the money supply grows at a faster rate than the economy’s ability to produce goods and services, inflation will result.
-This is inflation caused by “too much money chasing too few goods.”
+Students participate in two auctions: The goods in each auction are identical, but the amount of money given to students increases from the first to the second auction.
+Students learn that if spending grows at a faster rate than the economy’s ability to produce goods and services, inflation will result.
+This is inflation caused by “too much spending chasing too few goods.”

 Lesson Author: Scott Wolla, Ph.D., Federal Reserve Bank of St. Louis